SAF FUTURES: INNOVATIONS, CHALLENGES AND SOCIAL DIMENSIONS

 l

-to welcome Professor Ricardo Flores-Fillol, who spoke on « The environmental challenge in aviation: can airport charges be part of
+On September 17, we will welcome Professor Ricardo Flores-Fillol, who will be speaking on « The environmental challenge in aviation: can airport charges be part

 By continuing to browse this site, you are agreeing to the use of cookies for statistical purposes, as well as to facilitate information sharing on social networks.
 For more information, you can consult our Cookie policy.